hiperbio/het-cl-episdet/README.md

 Epistasis detection is a computationally complex bioinformatics application with significant societal impact.
 It is used in the search of new correlations between genetic markers, such as single-nucleotide polymorphisms (SNPs), and phenotype (e.g. a particular disease state).
 Finding new associations between genotype and phenotype can contribute to improved preventive care, personalized treatments and to the development of better drugs for more conditions.

+## Description

+The repository is structured as follows:

+* cpu: Contains the
+* cpu_vec: Contains the
+* gpu: Contains the
+* scheduler: Contains the
+* heterogeneous: Contains the

+**Note: The implementations contained in the scheduler and gpu folders were only tested on Intel GPUs with Gen9.5 micro-architecture.
+Deploying these applications on other GPUs might require some changes in the code.**

 ## Setup

 ### Requirements